-Emma Maguire is an Associate Lecturer in English Literature at Flinders University.
+Emma Maguire is an Associate Lecturer in English and Creative Writing at Flinders University.

 Emma is also a co-founder of The Hearth Collective, a group of creatives who host regular events in Adelaide to support emerging writers and artists.